 In two clinical studies, this type of treatment can increase the survival rate in some patients.

-Chemoembolization is sometimes used also to slow the growth of tumors in people who are on the waiting list for liver transplantation.
+Chemoembolization is sometimes also used to slow the growth of tumors in people who are on the waiting list for liver transplantation.

 The most common adverse effects of treatment include diarrhea, inflammation of the intestines and stomach, chronic hepatitis, gastric ulcer, a thickening and hardening of the bile duct, the catheter thrombosis (blood clots).